andyparkers/Radiation-alert-MQTT-and-Telegram/README.md

-Radiation level monitoring with notifying via Telegram and MQTT-channel (in this particular case for HA).
+Radiation level monitoring with notification via Telegram and MQTT-channel (in this particular case for HA).